 Sushi Box builds pedals in monthly batches.
 So every now and then, we open up a new month's worth of spots (somewhere around 20-40 slots usually).
 Once there are open slots, you're able to place an order for any non-archived pedal in the store to be built/sent to you!
 For a month's preorders, we try to ensure they are shipped by the 10th of the following month; so November 2021 slots would ship by December 10th, 2021.
 Usually they're done earlier, and very rarely does it go beyond that date.
 If it does, it's usually due to a manufacturing issue (from the circuit board vendor) where I have to reorder boards, but I will absolutely notify users and never hide what is happening to delay a shipment.
-When these slots open a newsletter will usually be sent out, so make sure to sign up either by creating an account or at the bottom of the site!bul
+When these slots open a newsletter will usually be sent out, so make sure to sign up either by creating an account or at the bottom of the site!

 The X series pedals became so popular, I decided to discontinue the submini tube pedals.
-The X series with 12AT7 tubes draw less power, are easier to self-replace, and overall have less problems (like becoming microphonic).
+12AX7/12AT7/12AU7 tubes draw less power, are easier to procure, are easier to self-replace, and overall have less problems (like becoming microphonic).

-It's a bit impossible for me to keep every color in-stock myself, so I keep the most popular colors around.
+It's a bit difficult for me to keep every color in-stock myself, so I now only stock black and silver knobs.
 If you're looking for something different, the exact knobs I use are these: Anodized Aluminum Knob - "The Magpie" - 1/4" Smooth Shaft (12.5mm OD)

 Here's a few different power supplies that people have been using without issue:

 - Strymon Zuma with Voodoo Lab PPAP current doubler cable